redfast00/RCPU_FPGA/README.md

 If we wanted to read the LEDs, we would push `0b0010_0000_0000_0010` and then use the SYS instruction.
 The value of the LEDs will then be on the stack.

+## Example assembled programs

+The example ROMs in `rcpu/build/*.hex` are built with the RCPU assembler.
+The sourcecode of these are available in the main RCPU repository.

+## Bootloader

+The default ROM that runs is a simple bootloader: it reads addresses and values from UART and stores them in RAM.
+This allows you to load your programs without having to recompile the FPGA code and having to flash it each time you want to change your program

 ## Questions?

 Please don't hesitate to open an issue/contact me